buddhanussati/meditator-journal/README.md

 * **👆 Tap = Mindfulness (Keeping the mind on the Object):**
 Lightly tap the screen to record focus on your meditation object.
 For example: one tap for each full breath (in & out) counts as one mindfulness.
 > ***Combo Mechanism:*** Every session starts at **Low** intensity.
-For every 12 or 20 consecutive entries with a time gap ≤ *Distraction Threshold*, the mindfulness level increases by one tier (Low → Mid → Good → High).
+For every 12 or 20 consecutive entries with a time gap ≤ *Mindfulness Threshold*, the mindfulness level increases by one tier (Low → Mid → Good → High).
 Exceeding the threshold resets the combo to Low.

 * **👆⏳ Hold = Awareness (Recognizing mental states, Detecting distractions):**